Can dogs eat walnuts? Walnuts themselves are not necessarily bad for dogs, but they are often infected with fungi that make them toxic to dogs.

-Either way, if you need to know the answer to “Can dogs eat walnuts?” you’ve come to the right place.
+Either way, if you need to know the answer to the question, “Can dogs eat walnuts?” you’ve come to the right place.

-What foods our dogs can eat and what food we can eat are not always the same.
+What foods our dogs can eat and what foods we can eat are not always the same.

-Figuring out what snacks your dog can have without getting sick can sometimes be confusing, especially with all the information on the internet.
+Figuring out what snacks your dog can safely have can sometimes be confusing.

-The walnut contains natural antioxidants that protect the oily nut from the oxygen in the air until it is ripe.
+The walnut contains natural antioxidants that protect the oily nutmeat from the oxygen in the air.
+These antioxidants make walnuts especially nutritious.

-Most walnuts are produced in China, which contributes about 46% of the world’s walnuts.
+Most walnuts are produced in China, which contributes about half the world’s walnuts.

 Behind China, the United States, Iran, Turkey, and Mexico also produce lots of walnuts.

 Walnuts can also be canned, pickled, and turned in butter.
-In some countries, there are a number of dishes that use walnuts as the main ingredient.
+Cuisines around the world have dishes that use walnuts as the main ingredient.

 Walnut is also a popular coffee flavoring.